PdxCodeGuild/Full-Stack-Day-Class/notes/django-posting.md

 </form>
 ```

-Then you can recieve the form data via a route named `image_submit`:
+Then you can receive the form data via a route named `image_submit`:

 ```py
 from django.conf.urls import url